 As we stated we are also working on new forms of insurance.
 Some will handle instances where traditional products think that specific hazards are too high.
 The others will address perils that have never been addressed by the market.

 Patent Insurance is one of the most heavily underwritten forms of insurance.
 And the number of entities selling coverage is quite small.

 The application process for Patent Insurance is unique and consists of two phases.
 In the first phase, an abbreviated application is completed.
 Within about a week, the underwriters indicate whether they think the risk is likely to be insurable, and what the price range is likely to be.
 They also provide a quote for the underwriting fee associated with the second phase.
 In some instances, the underwriting fee must be paid before commencing the second phase of underwriting.
 In other instances, the fee need only be paid if a policy is purchased.

-We proceed to the second phase you are still interested in procuring the coverage.
+We proceed to the second phase if you are still interested in procuring the coverage and the insurance company(s) think the risk is likely to be insurable.
 In the second phase, you complete a very detailed application.
-And as we indicated, you may need to pay an underwriting fee.
-After several weeks, a firm decision on price and availability of coverage is made.
-This often involves quite a bit of negotiation, and the exchange of further information.
-Many aspects of the coverage are negotiable, but may require additional underwriting information or higher premiums.
+And as we indicated, you may need to pay a fee to the underwriter.
+After several weeks, a firm decision on price and availability of coverage is typically made.
+This may involve negotiation and the further exchange of information.

 Purchasing Patent Insurance

 If you are interested in being helped by an expert, who will explain your options, help you with the demanding underwriting process, get you multiple quotes to compare and aid you in negotiating the best pricing and coverage provisions, don’t look any further.
 At Alta we are focused on this line of business.
 Contact us today.